In July 2019, the Federal Government of Canada unveiled a new set of rules destined to better protect air passengers in Canada.

 Should the delay extend overnight, the airline must provide passengers with a hotel (or other comparable accommodation) free of charge.
 They must also provide transportation to the accommodation for free.

-Airlines will be responsible for ensuring that passengers victim of delayed or cancelled flights reach their final destination.
+Airlines are responsible for ensuring that passengers victim of delayed or cancelled flights reach their final destination.

 For delays over 3 hours, airlines must rebook passengers on their next available flight.